-The Company has a qualified combined retirement plan and 401(k) plan, the HRSP, and a nonqualified, defined contribution plan, the SERSP.
-The Internal Revenue Code imposes limitations on the contributions that may be made to a qualified plan, like our HRSP.
-For 2006, any employee who earned more than \$100,000 is limited in the amount that can be contributed to the Pretax Savings Account of the HRSP.
-Additionally, once an individual is paid \$220,000 in compensation, both individual and Company contributions to the Pretax Savings Account of the

-HRSP must cease.
-Any Company matching contributions that would have been made to the Pretax Savings Account of the HRSP are credited to the Supplemental Pretax Savings Account of the SERSP.
-If the amount to be credited to the SERSP is less than \$800 annually, it will be paid to the individual.
+The Company has a qualified combined retirement plan and 401(k) plan, the Humana Retirement & Savings Plan, and a nonqualified, unfunded, defined contribution plan, the Supplemental Executive Retirement & Savings Plan.
+The Internal Revenue Code imposes limitations on the contributions that may be made to a qualified plan, like our Humana Retirement & Savings Plan.
+For 2007, any employee who earned more than \$100,000 is limited in the amount that can be contributed to the Pretax Savings Account of the Humana Retirement & Savings Plan.
+Additionally, once an individual is paid \$225,000 in compensation, both individual and Company contributions to the Pretax Savings Account of the Humana Retirement & Savings Plan must cease.
+Any Company matching contributions that would have been made to the Pretax Savings Account of the Humana Retirement & Savings Plan are credited to the Supplemental Pretax Savings Account of the Supplemental Executive Retirement & Savings Plan is less than \$800 annually, it will be paid to the individual.

-Additionally, in 2006, any earnings over \$220,000 are excluded when determining retirement benefits as a percentage of income.
-Any Company contributions that would have been made to the retirement account of the HRSP due to this limitation are credited to the Supplemental Retirement Account of the SERSP.
+Additionally, in 2007, any earnings over \$225,000 are excluded when determining retirement benefits as a percentage of income.
+Any Company contributions that would have been made to the retirement account of the Humana Retirement & Savings Plan due to this limitation are credited to the Supplemental Retirement Account of the Supplemental Executive Retirement & Savings Plan.

-The benefits accrued under the SERSP are those Company contributions that cannot be made to the qualified HRSP because of the IRS limitations.
-The maximum percentage of compensation (base salary and incentive compensation) that can be contributed by a highly compensated employee to the HRSP is 8% for 2006.
+The benefits accrued under the Supplemental Executive Retirement & Savings Plan are those Company contributions that cannot be made to the qualified Humana Retirement & Savings Plan because of the IRS limitations.
+The maximum percentage of compensation (base salary and incentive compensation) that can be contributed by a highly compensated employee to the Humana Retirement & Savings Plan is 8% for 2007.
 The Company matches up to 50% of the first 6% of employee salary deferrals.
+Accruals under the Supplemental Executive Retirement & Savings Plan, which is unfunded, are deemed to be invested in the accounts selected by the participants.
+During 2007, the Supplemental Executive Retirement & Savings

+2) This balance also reflects the transfer of amounts from the Officers' Target Retirement Plan as discussed in the Compensation Discussion and Analysis, under the Summary Compensation Table, and within the Pension Benefits section.

-Accruals under the SERSP, which is unfunded, are deemed to be invested generally in the same investment vehicles selected by participants for their qualified plan funds in the HRSP.
-Once each year, as of December 31, the SERSP is rebalanced to match the funding distribution in the HRSP.
-For executive officers of the Company, including the Named Executive Officers, the Humana stock fund is excluded from the annual rebalance due to restrictions governing transfers of Company stock in a non-qualified plan.
-Benefits are distributable upon termination of employment, death, total disability, retirement or a Change in Control of the Company.
-Distribution of benefits may take the form of a lump sum, periodic installments not to exceed twenty (20) years if the SERSP balance exceeds \$25,000; or an annuity if the SERSP balance exceeds \$25,000.
-(See also the Pension Benefits table herein for additional information concerning retirement benefits.)
+Plan was amended to allow daily rebalancing of funds and to allow direction of investment elections.
+As discussed in the Pension Benefits section, on October 31, 2007, the benefits in the Officers' Target Retirement Plan were frozen and the present value of benefits was transferred to the Supplemental Executive Retirement & Savings Plan.
+Benefits in the Supplemental Executive Retirement & Savings plan, as directed by the participants, are distributable upon termination of employment, death, total disability, retirement or a Change in Control of the Company.
+Distribution of benefits may take the form of a lump sum, periodic installments not to exceed twenty (20) years, or an annuity -if the Supplemental Executive Retirement & Savings Plan balance exceeds \$25,000 (the threshold amount was increased to \$100,000 effective November 1, 2007).

-During 2006, four of the Named Executive Officers have elected a lump sum payment at date of termination.
-Mr. Goodman has not yet made an election as to form of payment.
+All of the Named Executive Officers have elected a lump sum payment at date of termination.